-D1 – Electrical Supplies
+D1 – ELECTRICAL SUPPLIES

-The supply and installation of all mains electrical cabling, up to but excluding the Exhibitor’s main isolator or Cee Form connector in each Chalet, outside area or island stand, must be carried out by the official electrical contractor.
-A main supply will be provided by the official electrical contractor RME Services Ltd, terminating with a Cee Form connector of suitable rating for connection into the Exhibitors installation.
+The supply and installation of all mains electrical cabling, up to but excluding the Exhibitor’s main isolator or Cee Form connector in each Chalet, outside area or island stand, must be carried out by the official electrical supplier.
+A main supply will be provided by the official electrical supplier RME Services Ltd, terminating with a Cee Form connector of suitable rating for connection into the Exhibitors installation.
 The Exhibitor should therefore make allowance for this connection within their installation.
-The Exhibitor must provide a main isolator at the origin of their installation to comply with Regulations BS7671 2008.
+The Exhibitor must provide a main isolator at the origin of their installation to comply with Regulations BS7671 2018.
 Cee Form to fly lead adapters will be available at an additional charge from the official electrical contractor on Site.

 Tel: +44 (0)1252 741960

 The general overhead lighting throughout the Exhibition halls will be provided by the Organiser to a level of 100LUX.
 The positioning of these lights will be generally in accordance with the walkways below.
 Should a

 stand be of such a height that a glare or significant proximity safety risk occur, then the Organiser, through the official electrical supplier, will remove or relocate the fitting at their discretion.
 The lighting level on the